Enantiornithes

-The Enantiornithes, also known as enantiornithines or enantiornitheans in literature, are a group of extinct avialans ("birds" in the broad sense), the most abundant and diverse group known from the Mesozoic era.
-Almost all retained teeth and clawed fingers on each wing, but otherwise looked much like modern birds externally.
+in modern birds, these bones function respectively as a ball and a socket.

+They were mostly small, about the size of sparrows.
+Their fossils are found only in the Cretaceous, and they diverged from the ancestors of modern birds early in that period, more than 130 million years ago.
 Over seventy species of Enantiornithes have been named, but some names represent only single bones, so it is likely that not all are valid.
 The Enantiornithes became extinct at the Cretaceous–Paleogene boundary, along with Hesperornithes and all other non-avian dinosaurs.

 Discovery and naming

 The first Enantiornithes to be discovered were incorrectly referred to modern bird groups.
 For example, the first known species of Enantiornithes, Gobipteryx minuta, was originally considered a paleognath related to ostriches and tinamou.
 The Enantiornithes were first recognized as a distinct lineage, or "subclass" of birds, by Cyril A. Walker in 1981.
-Walker made this discovery based on some partial remains from the late Cretaceous period of what is now Argentina, which he assigned to a new genus, Enantiornis, giving the entire group its name.
+Walker made this discovery based on some partial postcranial remains from the Maastrichtian (late Cretaceous period) Lecho Formation of El Brete, southern Salta Province, Argentina, which he assigned to a new genus, Enantiornis, giving the entire group its name.
 Since the 1990s, many more complete specimens of Enantiornithes have been discovered, and it was determined that a few previously described "birds" (e.g. Iberomesornis, Cathayornis, and Sinornis) were instead Enantiornithes.